CoderJamie/jrename/README.md

 # Why another renaming script?

 This is a case of me scratching my own itch.
 I simply couldn't find a rename app or script to do what I wanted it to do.
 I didn't need the extra bells and whistles.
-I just wanted something to keep my archived files tidied up.
+I just wanted something to keep my archived files tidied up and I wanted to be able to run it quickly from the command line.
 This is the result.
 (Actually, it was originally a bash script, but that's another story for another time).